THANK YOU!

 Natividad Foundation brings people together to strengthen Natividad and create a healthier community.
 Together with our partners, we help Natividad provide high-quality health care and trauma services for everyone in Monterey County, including the vulnerable.

 Donors help Natividad Foundation create a healthier community by supporting innovative programs and high-quality care at Natividad.
 Natividad provides services not available anywhere else in the area.
 Natividad’s Trauma Center provides life-saving services to 1,500 critically injured patients yearly, the Child Advocacy Center provides services for victims of child abuse and neglect, and the California Children's Services-certified Level III Neonatal Intensive Care Unit (NICU) gives more than 250 of the tiniest and most fragile babies the best start in life.
-Through its UCSF-affiliated Family Medicine Residency Program, Natividad is distinguished as the only teaching hospital on the Central Coast.
+Through its UCSF-affiliated Family Medicine Residency Program, Natividad is distinguished as the only teaching hospital in Monterey County.

 Medical equipment purchased by the Foundation and support for Natividad’s programs helps keep these local, vital services available to all.